raspberrypilearning/interactive-animation/en/step_4.md

 --- no-print ---

 The **See inside** buttons in Scratch projects allow you to **investigate** a project's code.
-Click on the button below to explore the project 'Bouncing dragonfly'.
+Whenever you see this button, you can click on it to explore the related program.
+Click the below button to see inside 'Bouncing dragonfly'.

 **Bouncing dragonfly** - <a href="https://scratch.mit.edu/projects/435667657/editor" target="_blank" style="background-color: #4d97ff; color: white; font-weight: bold; padding: 1rem; border-radius:.25rem; text-decoration:none;">See inside</a>